 NOTE – The aforementioned limits relate to the pfd and angles of arrival that would be obtained under free space propagation conditions.

-b) Example provided to WRC-15
+b) Protection of Fixed service in the frequency band 14.0-14.3 GHz

 An earth station on board UA in the frequency band 14.0-14.3 GHz shall comply with the power flux-density (pfd) limits described below, on the territory of countries listed in No. 5.505: